sharmainec/tp/docs/UserGuide.md

 Before diving into the specific commands, let's have an overview of the different modes in LingoGO!.

 LingoGO! has two main modes, [List mode](#list-mode) and [Slideshow mode](#slideshow-mode), through which you can interact with the application.
-At a high level, List mode provides an intuitive table overview to manage flashcards with our powerful and flexible search features.
+List mode provides an intuitive table overview to manage flashcards with our powerful and flexible search features.
 In contrast, Slideshow mode allows you to test your knowledge on selected flashcards one by one in a questionnaire-style interface while retaining the look and feel of traditional flashcards.